You are viewing Australian and NZ students' course information. Change to view international students' course information.

-A completed bachelor degree, higher award or equivalent study in law, which is approved for admission to the Australian legal profession;
+- A completed Bachelor Degree, higher award or equivalent study in law, which is approved for admission by the Australian legal profession; or

-currently studying for such as a degree, award or equivalent with no more than two units to complete by the date the course commences and neither of those units is a unit commonly known as the "Priestly 11".
+- Currently studying for such a degree, award or equivalent with no more than 2 units to complete by the date the course commences and neither of those units is a unit commonly known as the "Priestly 11".

 You should submit your application as soon as possible and by no later than the relevant closing date: